SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-17-azox-vaccine-thrombo.md

   clotting.
 But then it led to cerebral sinus vein thrombosis (CSVT, above), which is a bit unusual &mdash; usually it would throw a clot to the lungs (PE), not the brain.
-  This clot blocks the vein that drains the brain, the heart keeps pumping blood in while none drains, and what you think happens next is what happens next.
+  This clot blocks the vein that drains the brain, the heart keeps pumping blood in while none drains out, and what you think happens next is what happens next.
 This is sort of rare as clotting problems go, and to see 7 at one time in a vaccine-related setting is disturbing.
 That's what caused the Paul Ehrlich Institute to raise the alarm.
 - Also, the CSVT's developed in younger people: they face acute danger from CSVT, but